New California law prevents enrollment drop at UC Berkeley

 People are also reading…

+But in the decades since its passage, critics say the law has frequently been used less to protect the environment and more to block unwanted development.

-In this case, the nonprofit group Save Berkeley’s Neighborhoods had sued the university, arguing that adding more students would only worsen the housing shortage and increase rents for everyone in the San Francisco Bay Area city.
+In the UC Berkeley case, the nonprofit group Save Berkeley’s Neighborhoods had sued the university, arguing that adding more students would worsen the housing shortage and increase rents for everyone in the San Francisco Bay Area city.

 UC Berkeley, like much of the rest of California, has an affordable housing problem resulting from decades of under-building.
 On-campus housing at the school is limited, and many students live off campus.
 Rents are expensive, especially for apartments closer to campus, while residents grumble over the added traffic, noise and housing costs brought by an increased student body.

 The court agreed with the neighborhood group and ordered the university to stop construction of more housing and classroom space and to keep its enrollment at the same level as the 2020-21 school year.
-School officials said that meant they had to reject about 2,600 students for its upcoming class.
+School officials said that meant they had to reject about 2,600 students for the upcoming freshman class who would have been accepted.

 “This would have shut the doors of college education for thousands of Californians,” said Assemblymember Kevin McCarty, a Democrat from Sacramento.
 “Our economy requires more college graduates.
 We know that college is the ticket to the middle class.”